-So what’s the best option – use an Umbrella or continue to use your Limited Company?
+So is the best option to use an Umbrella or continue to use your Limited Company?

 Be aware though that using an Umbrella when found ‘inside IR35’ doesn’t necessarily mean you’ll financially be worse off, nor does it mean the opposite.
 Each contract along with it’s own unique circumstances will mean one option will leave you with more take-home pay, and only an expert contractor accountant will be able to determine this for you.
 So remember to always run it past your accountant before you make any decisions.

-Our unique IR35 services – After discussing your contract with your Personal Accountant, should you decide to use an Umbrella company, our Flex service can do just that, by giving you the safety net to switch freely between your Limited Company and an Umbrella solution with little disruption.
+Our unique IR35 services – After discussing your contract with your personal contractor accountant, should you decide to use an Umbrella company, our Flex service can do just that, by giving you the safety net to switch freely between your Limited Company and an Umbrella solution with little disruption.
 InTouch’s best accountants for contractors keep your Limited Company’s day-to-day activities running in the background while you use Intouch Umbrella, then have it up-to-date and ready to start back up whenever you wish.
-Plus, you’ll still have full access to your accounts via the Intouch cloud-based portal, and unlimited contact with your Personal Accountant.
+Plus, you’ll still have full access to your accounts via the Intouch cloud-based portal, and unlimited contact with the best accountant for IR35 advice.

 The final decision lies with you…

-…but with Intouch, you’re never alone to make that decision!
-Find out more about our IR35 services and how our team of expert Contractor Accountants can help you contract in a way that’s best for you – both financially, professionally and personally.
+…but with Intouch Accounting, you’re never alone to make that decision!
+Find out more about our IR35 accountancy services and how our team of expert contractor accountants can help you contract in a way that’s best for you – both financially, professionally and personally.
+Contact us here today.

 This blog has been prepared by Intouch Accounting.
 While we have made every attempt to ensure that the information contained in this blog has been obtained from reliable sources, Intouch is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 This blog should not be used as a substitute for consultation with professional accounting advisers.
 If you have any specific queries, please contact Intouch Accounting.